 - 19.3.3.1 Courses shall have been given at an accredited institution or through an in-service program and shall have the approval of the Superintendent or designee. - 19.3.3.2 Courses shall be those offered for the attainment of a related graduate degree or those specialized courses directly related to the unit member's duties or as approved by the Superintendent. - 19.3.3.3 Courses submitted for salary schedule credit are subject to preapproval by the Superintendent or designee. - 19.3.3.4 Evidence of successful completion of the course (official transcript or certificate of completion) shall be submitted directly to the District Human Resources Department. - 19.3.3.5 A change in salary schedule placement will be made for a given year or half year providing certification of course completion has been received by October 1 or February 1. - 19.3.3.6 A limit of six (6) units per semester or nine (9) credits per quarter will be allowed except for credit earned during the summer.
-Except for credits earned during leave, the yearly maximum allowance shall be twenty-four (24) semester credits or the equivalent number of quarter credits. - 19.3.3.7 Units taken on a quarter system will be converted to semester units by multiplying them by two thirds (2/3) and rounding all fractions to the nearest whole number. - 19.3.3.8 Any horizontal movement related to Professional Growth is subject to provisions of Article XXIII. - 19.3.3.9 Any workshops or conferences paid for, provided by the District, or on District time shall not be used for salary advancement.
+Except for credits earned during leave, the yearly maximum allowance shall be twenty-four (24) semester credits or the equivalent number of quarter credits.

+- 19.3.3.7 Units taken on a quarter system will be converted to semester units by multiplying them by two thirds (2/3) and rounding all fractions to the nearest whole number. - 19.3.3.8 Any horizontal movement related to Professional Growth is subject to provisions of Article 23. - 19.3.3.9 Any workshops or conferences paid for, provided by the District, or on District time shall not be used for salary advancement.
+However, if an accredited institution offers credit opportunities which require payment by the teacher, and include work beyond the scope of the district paid conference, workshop or training, these units can be used for salary advancement.